Vitals Today

 Treatment

-The treatment of this entity is complex.
-Drugs to treat allergic reactions may aggravate cardiac symptoms (adrenaline, which is the drug of choice in anaphylaxis, can cause cardiac arrhythmias, vasoconstriction and prolong ischemia), and drugs used for ACS can worsen the allergic condition.
-Therefore, it is necessary to select and use drugs carefully in order to avoid further release of mediators or exacerbation of coronary vasospasm.
+The treatment of this condition is complex.
+Drugs used to treat allergic reactions can worsen cardiac symptoms (adrenaline, the drug of choice for anaphylaxis, can cause cardiac arrhythmias, vasoconstriction, and prolong ischemia), and medications used for acute coronary syndrome (ACS) can worsen the allergic reaction.

 As a general rule, hemodynamic stabilization, oxygen therapy, use of corticosteroids, anti-H1 and H2 antihistamines, and non-dihydropyridine calcium antagonists are recommended, which may be a good alternative to beta-blockers in anti-ischemic therapy.